Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: Model and Results

 In order to derive the propagator of the photon field (\ref{eq:electric_field}), we perform the narrow-bandwidth approximation assuming that the atomic operators $\sigma_j^-$ vary only slowly on a time scale $ N \gamma$ and that $N \gamma \ll \omega_c \ll \omega_0$.
 The frequency integration can then be replaced by a $\delta$-function at the retarded time $t - (x-x_j)/c$ as long as $x \geq x_j$ such that the electric field takes the form

 where $\theta(x)$ is the Heaviside function with $\theta(0) = 1/2$ and $k = \omega_0/c$.

-In the experimentally relevant parameter regime, we have $N \gamma \ll c/\vert x - x_j \vert$, which allows us to neglect the influence of retardation within the waveguide, i.e., the time scale for the propagation of a photon from one atom to the next is short compared to the characteristic dynamics.
+For typical quantum optical systems as discussed above, we have $N \gamma \ll c/\vert x - x_j \vert$, which allows us to neglect the influence of retardation within the waveguide, i.e., the time scale for the propagation of a photon from one atom to the next is short compared to the characteristic dynamics.
+For a realistic system with coupling strengths on the order of a few MHz and atom number of a few thousand to ten thousand atoms, this leads to an maximum width of the sample on the order of a few centimeters to millimeters depending on the precise number of atoms and coupling strengths.
+This is well beyond the length scales of micrometers of those systems of interest.
 Then, we can approximate $\sigma_j^-(t - (x-x_j)/c) \approx \sigma_j^-(t)$.
 Comparison with (\ref{eq:electric_field}) leads to the propagator for a one-dimensional chiral waveguide, which reads

 This propagator is not symmetric under particle exchange, that is $G_{\rm \scriptscriptstyle chiral}(x_j, x_l) \neq G_{\rm \scriptscriptstyle chiral}(x_l, x_j)$.
 The coherent exchange terms and decay rates read